DiscoverTec/anExperiment/eberron-by-night/adventures/chapter-5.md

 > :calendar: 8/18/22

-Verin dips out and is replaces by Lavinia and Credo
+Verin dips out and is replaced by Lavinia and Credo

-The team stumbles upon some nasty TRexs!
+The group sets out into the jungle but immediatly stumbles upon some nasty TRexs!

+A battle beings where Credo displays his amazing powers as an archer

+Hurg collects about a pound of TRex meat!

 ## Deeper into the Jungle